ThatGuyGilby/SortManager/README.md

 }
 ```

-Regular expression (RegEx) are used to validate the string that is inputted to the program.
+Regular expression (RegEx) functions are used to validate the string that is inputted to the program.
 This means that the format can be lexable compared to a more simple string validation method.

 ```Java